Wednesday, July 25. 2012

 Similarly, Veritat was another early TFPP offering, and included not only the business model template, but support for the financial-planning-fee-plus-AUM integration, operational support, core software necessary to run the practice, and even a uniquely developed financial planning software package intended specifically for use with the Veritat advisor's target middle market client.
 And notably, the Veritat package offering was so compelling, that LPL decided it was more cost effective to buy the platform, rather than build it themselves - a testimony to the enterprise value that can be established by offering a comprehensive TFPP platform for advisors!

 It's no coincidence that the early TFPPs have a very unique and particular target market focus and value proposition.
-To differentiate themselves, TFPPs will need to have a coherent and differentiated philosophy and financial planning (and/or investment) process, just as today many TAMPs differentiate themselves on their investment story.
-But there's no particular reason why the TFPP should be confined to serving the middle market, even though that happens to be the focused of both the Garrett Planning Network and Veritat.
+To differentiate themselves, TFPPs will need to have a coherent and differentiated philosophy and financial planning (and/or investment) process [just as we have subsequently done with XY Planning Network], and similarly the reality is that today many TAMPs differentiate themselves on their investment story, too (think DFA).
+But there's no particular reason why the TFPP should be confined to serving the middle market, even though that happens to be the focused of both the Garrett Planning Network and Veritat [and our own XY Planning Network].
 The TFPPs have simply started there, because those happen to be market segments where the scalability of a TFPP isn't just helpful, but a minimum requisite to be viable at all.

 In the coming years, new entrants to the TFPP marketplace are likely to come from many directions.
 Broker-dealers will attempt to build them (or buy them, in the case of LPL), in an attempt to attract and retain the emerging breed of comprehensive financial planning who is not fully serviced by "just" facilitating the implementation of insurance and/or securities products, or providing a TAMP for integration.
 Growing RIAs that have begun to institutionalize their financial planning and investment offerings and support will also likely be a player in this space.
 And because of the dramatically declining need for the "back office" of a firm to be anywhere near the "front office" where the planner meets with clients, geography itself is almost no constraint in the current world of choosing a platform with which to affiliate.